-derstanding of the implications of Mozart's reworking of Bach's A Musical Offering, as in his K. 475 Fantasy, or Beethoven's Opus 111 Sonata, was the relatively commonplace knowledge of all qualified musicians.
-The addition of one ingredient, Brainin's identification of the implications of the germ-principle in motivic thorough-composition, transformed everything which I knew of music up to that time.
+Similarly, just as my discovery in economics revolutionized Riemann's discovery, so, it was Norbert Brainin's discovery which revolutionized my knowledge of music.
+My earlier understanding of the implications of Mozart's reworking of Bach's A Musical Offering, as in his K.475 Fantasy, or Beethoven's Opus 111 Sonata, was the relatively commonplace knowledge of all qualified musicians.
+The addition of one ingredient, Brainin's identification of the implications of the germprinciple in motivic thorough-composition, transformed everything which I knew of music up to that time.